-Student-Faculty Evaluation
+Student/Faculty Appraisal

-At least once each term, students will be asked to provide an evaluation of their classes, their faculty and the methods in which they receive instruction.
-These student assessments are used in the ongoing process of program evaluation and development.
+Each term, students may be asked to provide an evaluation of classes, their faculty and the methods in which they receive instruction.

 Continuing Education

 - Career Training

 - Online Training

 - Personal Enrichment

 Continuing Education Mission

 The mission of the Pennsylvania Highlands Continuing Education Department is to identify education and training needs and to develop concepts, strategies, and delivery systems that offer effective and meaningful workforce, professional development, and leisure learning opportunities for Southern Allegheny employers and residents.